 - Dividends: If you own shares you will probably have received dividends.
 Your dividend history will be shown on each company’s share registry.
 The name of the registry will be printed on your dividend statements, and you can log in online.
 Most companies use Computershare or Link Market Services as their share registry.
 You can get several years’ worth of tax history online within 5 minutes.

-- Private health insurance: Your private health provider can tell you (a) what period you were covered by health insurance and (b) whether have you already claimed your 30% rebate, or whether you still need to do that on your tax.
+- Private health insurance (pre 1 July 2012): Your private health provider can tell you (a) what period you were covered by health insurance and (b) whether have you already claimed your 30% rebate, or whether you still need to do that on your tax.

 With a few phone calls you can get most of your lost records.